Deploying Mobile IT Solutions to Businesses in North America

 This profile is part of a paid investor education campaign.*

 Nerds On Site Inc. (CSE:NERD) is a mobile IT support company that provides small to medium-sized enterprises (SME) with various services, including network installation and support, PC setup and tailored software services, among others.
 Nerds On Site also provides its services to residential and corporate users.
-A notable corporate client of theirs is Canadian Tire (TSX:CTC.A).
+A notable corporate client is Canadian Tire (TSX:CTC.A).
 The company is currently operating in 10 cities across Canada and is planning on expanding their business into targeted areas in the US.

 The company uses a revenue sharing model in Canada, where their EntrepreNERDS (eNerds: independent contractors) share between 37 percent to 50 percent in revenue from each contract that they sign.
 Using this model has resulted in the company producing an annual revenue of $8 to $10 million.
 In total, the company has generated over $160 million in revenue since its inception in 1995.
-Nerds On Site will be moving their revenue share model down to the US as they expand.
+Nerds On Site will be moving its revenue share model down to the US as they expand.
 The company will be selling franchises to approximately 150 eNerds in 10 cities in the US, rolling-out an ‘area developer franchise’ model.
 The company expects this to double its revenue to $19 million annually.